Curriculum

 • Language Arts Program

-The language arts program for 5th-7th grade includes: Sadlier’s Vocabulary Workshop, Prentice Hall literature series, Glencoe’s language program, novel studies, and Sopris West Step Up to Writing program.
+The language arts program for 5th-7th grade includes: Sadlier’s Vocabulary Workshop, McGrawHill Wonders and StudySync, Voyages In English language and writing program, and novel studies.
 Once again, we have found the best programs and merged them into a cohesive unit that develops our students’ critical thinking skills.
 Our students learn to read, evaluate and synthesize information so that they can respond to a wide range of materials in an intelligent, informed manner.
+Teachers supplement the reading curriculum with online resources such as Scholastic News and IXL.

 • Math